gazoscalvertos/Hass-Custom-Alarm/custom_components/bwalarm/resources/doc/configuration.md

 <br>
 ### BOOLEAN VALUES CONVENTION
 Boolean values `true` and `false` are **case-sensitive**.
-Boolean `true` can be substituted by its **case-insensitive** string equivalent "1", "true", "yes", "on" or "enable", or any non-zero integer.
+Boolean `true` can be substituted by its **case-insensitive** string equivalent "1", "true", "yes", "on" or "enable", or any non-zero number.
 Boolean `false` can be substituted by any string apart from string equivalents of `true`, or number `0`.

 ### SERVICE CALLS